eventrelay/eventrelay/README.md

 - [ ] add rate limiting
 - [ ] webhook implementation
 - [ ] index event table properly
+- [ ] Need to load all the deliveries in progress in the boot server
 - [ ] GRPC streaming implementation